Fett-Mops/CustomTkinter-Formula-Book/README.md

 - [License](#license)

 ## Aims
 The primary aim of this project is to provide a customizable and user-friendly formula book for various mathematical and scientific formulas.
-As a newcomer to this project, your fresh perspective and contributions are invaluable in achieving these goals.
+As a newcomer to programming, your perspective and contributions are invaluable in achieving these goals.
 We encourage you to get involved and help us enhance this formula book.

 ## Getting Started